| Students, bar owners question minor bill STEPHANIE FRIEDMAN Daily Texan Staff, Date 02/01/1997 [ Photo Missing - Hole in the Wall bartender

 in the Wall will be affected by the bill since it allows 18-20

-While a state legislator continued to push for
+year-olds into its establishment. ] While a state legislator continued to push for

 passage of a bill prohibiting minors from entering bars, students